Overview¶

 This document provides guidelines for making a contribution to the Distribution.
 Since technical contributions are made by submitting a Developer Note, these contribution guidelines include both minimal requirements for submitting a DevNote and suggestions for increasing the likelihood that your contribution will be onboarded into the Distribution.

-To clarify this distinction, we define several phrases:
+To clarify this distinction, we define several imperative phrases.
+See RFC 2119 for details.

 Note: Before reading the following guidelines, we highly recommend reading the document titled From Zero to DevNote which describes how to prepare your first Developer Note for inclusion into the Distribution.
 It provides a concrete description of the key components of a submission.